A busy downtown main street in the morning sun, pedestrians crossing in front of a marble-and-glass government building flying an American flag.

 This is the lag-lead trap.
 Every economic cycle in American history has followed the same pattern: free-market capital rebuilds, governments grow on top of that prosperity until they leech the productive base, and the resulting bloat collapses cities (Detroit), industries (American auto), and entire fiscal regimes (New York City, 1975).
 The current cycle is now in its terminal phase in the private sector.
 The reckoning is moving toward government — and local government, as always, is last to see it coming.

 This white paper makes the case that local governments must conduct DOGE-style operational audits now, before the property-tax revenue base contracts and forces emergency cuts later.
-It documents the corporate evidence, the federal precedent, the historical pattern, and the specific Sarasota-area data, and it proposes a concrete framework — and a set of governing principles — for how citizen-led oversight institutions like the Local Government Accountability Institute should hold elected officials accountable to the productivity standard the rest of the economy has already accepted.
+It documents the corporate evidence, the federal precedent, the historical pattern, and the fiscal and oversight data now surfacing nationwide.
+And it proposes a concrete framework, and a set of governing principles, for how citizen-led oversight institutions like Local Government Accountability (LGAI) hold elected officials to the productivity standard the rest of the economy has already accepted.

 The Fourth Turning Moment

 Strauss and Howe's framework, developed in the 1990s, holds that Anglo-American history moves in roughly 80-year saecular cycles, with each cycle culminating in a Fourth Turning — a Crisis era in which the institutional order built after the prior crisis is dismantled and replaced.
 The last three Fourth Turnings in the United States ended in the Revolutionary War, the Civil War, and the combined trauma of the Great Depression and World War II.
-Whether one accepts the Strauss-Howe model in full or treats it as a useful metaphor, the empirical reality is that institutions across every domain of American life — universities, mainline churches, legacy media, the postwar corporate hierarchy, federal agencies — are simultaneously losing public trust, fiscal solvency, or both.
+Whether one accepts the Strauss-Howe model in full or treats it as a useful metaphor, the empirical reality is plain.
+Institutions across every domain of American life — universities, mainline churches, legacy media, the postwar corporate hierarchy, federal agencies — are losing public trust, fiscal solvency, or both, all at once.

 What is genuinely new in this cycle is that the technology layer is no longer neutral.
 Past Fourth Turnings reorganized labor, capital, and political authority.
 This one is reorganizing cognition itself.
 When the routine analytical, coordinative, and supervisory work that defined the postwar middle class can be performed by software, the entire architecture of the modern bureaucracy — public and private — is exposed as economically obsolete.
 The private sector has begun the painful adjustment.
 The public sector, especially at the local level, has not.